nasr7322/ML-Bootcamp-Session/Diffusion.md

 - **Practical benefits:**
-    - Much fewer sampling steps are possible: you can sample on a subset of timesteps with good quality.
+    - Much fewer sampling steps are possible: you can sample on a subset of timesteps (as few as 20-100 steps) with good quality. (fewer bigger steps)
     - Deterministic sampling. yields reproducible outputs and often sharper results; adding noise to it introduces diversity.
-    - Works seamlessly with previously trained models as only the sampler changes.

 ***